 Introductory course in which the gross and microscopic appearance of normal tissues and tissues responding to injury from birds, including poultry, companion, captive and free-living species, will be studied.
 This selective can be taken more than once.
 Students must have taken Avian Pathology I to take Avian Pathology II.

-Poultry Health Management I (VMF 982) is an elective food animal clinical rotation for 4th year veterinary students with an interest in poultry health management.
-Emphasis is on diseases of chickens and turkeys and how the health of hundreds of millions of animals is maintained through the principles of population medicine and biosecurity.
+Poultry Health Management I (VMF 982) is a clinical rotation for fourth-year veterinary students with an interest in poultry health management.
+Emphasis is on diseases of chickens and turkeys.
 Basic concepts of poultry disease prevention, treatment, and diagnostics will be emphasized.
 This block offers hands-on experiences with poultry in different settings including backyard, commercial and research.

 Objectives of VMP 982 are: